GlideAngle/flare-timing/README.md

 publish the data alongside this web app standalone as done at [flaretiming, the web site](https://flaretiming.com).

+## What's Included

+The GAP rules have changed over the years.
+Here are the features that flare-timing includes or not.

+Earth model, [x] FAI Sphere, [x] WGS84 ellipsoid Distance method, [x] Pythagorus on a UTM plane, [x] Haversines on the sphere, [x] Vincenty on the ellipsoid, [ ] Andoyer on the ellipsoid.

 ## Installation

 Download the source, build and install with [stack](https://docs.haskellstack.org):